-- S. Homemaker Services Light household work or tasks provided in the home, which are: - 1.
+- R. Homemaker Services Light household work or tasks provided in the home, which are: - 1.
 Necessitated by the lack of a family member capable of performing such tasks or - 2.
 By the incapacity or absence of the family member who normally performs the tasks and - 3.
-Are not available through an existing program such as the Community Care Waiver.

-- T. Transportation Travel and travel related costs (including subsistence costs) associated with the receipt of a service identified in the plan, and documented by the provider to be necessary to meet the needs of the family. - U. Other Services: Any other service not listed above, which, in the opinion of the family and inter-disciplinary team, is necessary to meet the needs of an eligible individual/family, for which a written request is submitted to and approved by DBHDD-Regional Coordinator or the Regional Services Administrator for Developmental Disabilities.
+Are not available through an existing program such as the Community Care Waiver. - S. Transportation Travel and travel related costs (including subsistence costs) associated with the receipt of a service identified in the plan, and documented by the provider to be necessary to meet the needs of the family. - T. Other Services: Any other service not listed above, which, in the opinion of the family and inter-disciplinary team, is necessary to meet the needs of an eligible individual/family, for which a written request is submitted to and approved by DBHDD-Regional Operations Director for Developmental Disabilities.

-V. Provider / Agency: Contractor Responsibilities
+V. Provider /Agency: Contractor Responsibilities